EXCCoin/exccdata/README.md

 ### rebuilddb2

-`rebuilddb2` is a CLI app used for maintenance of exccdata's `dcrpg` database (a.k.a.
+`rebuilddb2` is a CLI app used for maintenance of exccdata's `exccpg` database (a.k.a.
 DB v2) that uses PostgreSQL to store a nearly complete record of the EXCCoin blockchain data.
 See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.